gienon-fer/SeekFit/README.md

 - **Updates:** Ensure you always use the latest version of the application.
 Refer to the repository or download link for updates.

 ### Feedback and Support
-- For feedback, bug reports, or additional assistance, please contact us at [Insert Contact Information].
+- For feedback, bug reports, or additional assistance, please contact us via [Issues](https://github.com/TeaWhoYou/SeekFit/issues).
 - Please report any broken links or errors to the development team.

 ### Disclaimer